SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 > You get to expect things of an OSS project to the extent that you contribute to that OSS project or are willing to help.
 Everything else should be gratitude or grace.

 For the projects I actively contribute to, or where I am willing to provide and commit to a solution, I allow myself to have expectations and expect them to be met.
-For commercial libraries that are strongly tied to business I do with a gien organization, I feel the same.
+For commercial libraries that are strongly tied to business I do with a given organization, I feel the same.
 For everything else, I try to remind myself that I'm thankful that it exists, and my concerns need to be expressed with a very different tone, and that some space needs to be given if I feel mistakes have been made.

 The last part of my social think is to strongly consider that I am a member of the .NET OSS Community, and thus I am a member of the community and the system that allowed this to happen.
 What could I do differently?
 I think about it this way not because it's literally true, but because it allows me to shift my perspective to how I/we better support the OSS ecosystem to get the outcomes we might want.